humanmade/altis-local-server/docs/nodejs.md

 ```

 `path` refers to the relative path of the project's front-end code.

-`version` refers to the version of Node.js to use
+## Setting Node.js Version
+Similar to configuring the Altis infrastructure, the Local Server determines the Node.js version to use based on the `engines.node` value found in the `package.json` at the specified `path`.

+## Running Development Server
+Once configured, the Local Server executes `npm run dev` inside the Node.js container at the specified path.
+This command watches for changes and recompiles necessary files.

+## Accessing the Application
-This will make the application available at nodejs-my-project.altis.dev.
+This setup makes the application accessible at `https://nodejs-{project-name}.altis.dev`.